First of all, the (((corporate news media))) does not get to "call" elections. They can go [email protected]

 Due to Party politics, the system never really worked out the way that it was intended and Electors rarely do other than just vote along Party lines with no actual deliberation.
 Some states don't even show the Electors names on the ballots any longer.

-Regarding neither candidate getting a majority of the Electoral College (i.e., the magic 270 votes), I don't think this has happened since the Election of 1800, where Presidential candidate and former Secretary of State Thomas Jefferson (Democratic-Republican or just Democrat) tied with the Democratic-Republican (Democrat) Vice Presidential candidate, Aaron Burr., who then gracelessly tried to claim the big cheese slot for himself.
+Regarding neither candidate getting a majority of the Electoral College (i.e., the magic 270 votes), I don't think this has happened since the Election of 1800, where Presidential candidate and former Secretary of State Thomas Jefferson (Democratic-Republican or just Democrat) tied unexpectedly with the Democratic-Republican (Democrat) Vice Presidential candidate, Aaron Burr., who then gracelessly tried to claim the big cheese slot for himself.

 [EDIT: The Election of 1824, the so-called Corrupt Bargain, where the election was decided in the House of Representatives and Speaker Henry Clay (National-Republican) got John Quincy Adams (Democratic-Republican) elected over Democrat Andrew Jackson who got a plurality (not a majority) of the Electoral College in 1824 but was not elected in his own right until 1828.
 After Speaker of the House Clay helped J.Q.
 Adams win in 1824, he was appointed by him to be his Secretary of State, hence the derisive claim by the Jacksonian Democrats as the "Corrupt Bargain."
 Also, in 1836 the Electoral College refused to give the Martin Van Buren's VP candidate a majority, so the Senate had to elect him in a Contingent Election